Research isn't just for graduate school. You can conduct high-level research from RCBC.

 - Student research provides experience with and dedication to seeing a project through to completion.

-The student research courses are typically run as 10-week courses during the fall, spring, and possibly summer term.
+The student research courses typically run during the fall, spring, and possibly summer term.
 The availability of faculty mentors varies each term.
-Students can apply to the Student Research Program through Handshake.
+Students can inquire about the Student Research Initiative by emailing the faculty members that they are interested in working with.